 How do students learn the curriculum at Harris Greenwich

-How do students learn the curriculum at Harris Greenwich?
+How students learn the curriculum

-Making it Stick
+Making It Stick

-- If nothing has changed in long term memory, nothing has been learnt.
+- If nothing has changed in long term memory, nothing has been learnt

-- Forgetting is inevitable.
+- Forgetting is inevitable

 No matter how brilliant a year 8 Spanish lesson appeared, if the students cannot remember it two weeks later, it wasn’t learnt.
 Understanding sometimes gets confused with learning, but they are not the same thing.
 Therefore, everything we ask students to do, and everything we talk to teachers about, is designed to make more knowledge stick in long term memory.